-As of March 31, 2021, we had cash and cash equivalents of approximately \$53,627,000 compared to \$57,165,000 as of December 31, 2020.
-This decrease was due primarily a result of research and development expense and general and administrative expenses.
-Net cash used in operating activities during the three months ended March 31, 2021 was approximately \$4,753,000.
+As of March 31, 2022, we had cash and cash equivalents of approximately \$30,634,000, compared to approximately \$35,704,000 as of December 31, 2021.
+This decrease was due to our ongoing investment in clinical trials and pre-clinical research and development, and general and administrative expenses.
+Net cash used in operating activities during the three months ended March 31, 2022 was approximately \$5,040,000.

 Our cash requirements have historically been for our research and development activities, finance and administrative costs, capital expenditures and overall working capital.
 We have experienced negative operating cash flows since inception and have funded our operations primarily from sales of common stock and other securities.
-As of March 31, 2021, we had an accumulated deficit of approximately \$133,133,000.
+As of March 31, 2022, we had an accumulated deficit of approximately \$157,038,000.

-We believe that the cash balance is adequate to fund our basic budgeted operations for at least 12 months from the filing of these financial statements.
+We believe that our cash balance is adequate to fund our basic budgeted operations for at least 12 months from the filing of these financial statements.
 However, our future results of operations involve significant risks and uncertainties.
 Our ability to execute our operating plan beyond that time depends on our ability to obtain additional funding via the sale of equity and/or debt securities, a strategic transaction or otherwise.
 We plan to actively pursue all available financing alternatives; however, there can be no assurance that we will obtain the necessary funding.
 Other than the uncertainties regarding our ability to obtain additional funding, there are currently no known trends, demands, commitments, events or uncertainties that are likely to materially affect our liquidity.